-The DOD is responsible for making payments to contractors in accordance with the contract.
+The DoD is responsible for making payments to contractors in accordance with the contract.
 It is common practice to make "progress payments" to contractors prior to delivery.
 These payments cover a percentage of costs incurred as work progresses.
-The customary progress payment rates on DOD contracts are 80 percent of the total estimated contract cost for large businesses and 90 percent for small businesses [DFARS 232.501-1].
+The customary progress payment rates on DoD contracts are 80 percent of the total estimated contract cost for large businesses and 90 percent for small businesses [DFARS 232.501-1].
 This rate schedule also applies to contracts awarded for FMS requirements

-Progress payments are often predicted in advance, using cost expenditure curves developed from typical DOD contract expenditure rates.
-Therefore, the anticipated progress payments, plus any hold back for termination costs, form the basis for the international partner's LOA payment schedule.
+Progress payments are often predicted in advance, using cost expenditure curves developed from typical DoD contract expenditure rates.
+Therefore, the anticipated progress payments, plus any hold back for termination costs, form the basis for the FMS customer's LOA payment schedule.

 It is important that LOA data and the actual contract performance progress be kept in balance.
 The LOA documents the USG's best estimate of cost and delivery information.
-The international partner's expectations are based on the LOA.
-If deviations from the LOA estimates become apparent during contract performance, the international partner should be notified and an LOA amendment or modification issued.
-Early notification to the international partner is important to permit the international partner to decide and exercise any alternate options or to make arrangements to accommodate revised cost or delivery schedules.
+The FMS customer's expectations are based on the LOA.
+If deviations from the LOA estimates become apparent during contract performance, the customer should be notified and an LOA amendment or modification issued.
+Early notification to the customer is important to permit the customer to decide and exercise any alternate options or to make arrangements to accommodate revised cost or delivery schedules.

-Any change from the original LOA commitments may be significant to the international partner.
+Any change from the original LOA commitments may be significant to the FMS customer.
 In one case, a contractor offered the USG the opportunity for early delivery of a major FMS requirement.
 Historically, contract early delivery has generally been viewed as a positive situation, provided there is no increase in total contract cost.
 In this situation, the PM agreed to the early delivery, because there was no increase in contract cost.
-However, accepting early delivery generated an accelerated financial demand by the U.S. for LOA payments from the international partner.
-Unfortunately, the international partner's budget was already established to support the original estimate of payments, and this early delivery decision caused significant problems for the international partner.
+However, accepting early delivery generated an accelerated financial demand by the U.S. for LOA payments from the FMS customer.
+Unfortunately, the customer's budget was already established to support the original estimate of payments, and this early delivery decision caused significant problems for the FMS customer.